96 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, if you are on high dose steroids, growth hormone, or insulin, you cannot participate in the trial.

-Is protein delivery safe for critically ill children?
+What evidence suggests that this trial's protein delivery methods could be effective for critically ill children?

 RE